NextronSystems/thor-manual/usage/scan-modes.rst

 Feature selectors
 ^^^^^^^^^^^^^^^^^
-Since THOR 10.7, some features in THOR are triggered by YARA rules.
+Since THOR 10.7, some THOR features are triggered by YARA rules.

 When a (meta or generic) YARA rule with a specific tag matches on a file, the corresponding feature is started and parses the file.

-The standard signatures contain a number of rules with these tags, but if required, you can add additional rules with these tags as custom signatures.
+The standard signatures contain a number of rules with these tags, but you can add more rules with these tags as custom signatures if needed.

 .. csv-table::
   :file: ../csv/feature-selector-list.csv